About

 I have presented, co-taught and organized classes on psychoanalytic issues around race, arts and culture, decolonization and abolition at Northern California Society for Psychoanalytic Psychotherapy, San Francisco Center for Psychoanalysis, Psychoanalytic Institute of Northern California, Access Institute and The Psychotherapy Institute.

-IPA Advanced Analytic Candidate, Psychoanalytic Institute of Northern California, 2021 - present
+Advanced Analytic Candidate, Psychoanalytic Institute of Northern California, 2021 - present

-The Psychotherapy Institute, Berkeley, CA (2-year psychodynamic training certificate),
+The Psychotherapy Institute, Berkeley, CA (2-year psychodynamic training certificate)

-The Wright Institute, M.A.
+The Wright Institute, Berkeley, CA, M.A.

-M.I.T., M.Arch
+M.I.T., Cambridge, MA, M.Arch

 Licensed Marriage and Family Therapist, California (LMFT#105935)